⭐️

 Syntax:

-It indicates a comma-delimited list of all the supported request headers.
+• <header-name> – Comma-delimited list of supported request headers.

 Example: